 Israel – California Trade

-In 2017, California exported almost $2 billion to Israel, making it the state’s 17th largest export destination.
-Miscellaneous manufactured commodities is the largest export category for California, with over $1 billion, representing 54 percent of all exports to Israel.
+In 2018, California exported $1.7 billion to Israel, making it the state’s 18th largest export destination.
+Miscellaneous manufactured commodities is the largest export category for California, with over $773 million, representing 44.5 percent of all exports to Israel.

 Other major export categories to Israel include computer and electronic products, machinery (except electrical), and agricultural products, totaling 19, 11.8, and 5.5 percent of all export commodities respectively.
 U.S. Department of Commerce